RuckPay/SDK-WooCommerce/README.md

-# RuckPay Payments for WooCommerce
+# RuckPay Plug-ins for WooCommerce

  - Description: Accept and process all your payments with a single solution anywhere in the world.
 Furthermore, thanks to RuckPay’s payment solution you will improve your customers’ experience and your acceptance rate thanks to fast and clear online payments.
  - Tags: ruckpay, payment, credit card, easy, simple, woocommerce, ecommerce, e-commerce, checkout
  - Author: RuckPay
  - Author URI:  https://www.ruckpay.com
  - Requires at least: 6.0